 Confined, 14th of May 1862 and reduced to Private by a Regimental Court-martial on the 15th of May.

-In the Guard Room, 6-12 of June 1867.
+In the Guard Room, 6th-12th of June 1867.
 Tried by Court Martial (for an unspecified offence) on the 1st of September and in a Military Prison in Toronto until the 29th of September 1867.

 Transferred to the 4th Brigade of the Royal Artillery at Toronto, Canada, on the 1st of September 1868.
 Regimental No. 4345.

 Next of kin (in 1868): Wife, Julia Marshman.
-Is shown in the Regimental "Married roll" from the 22nd of November 1858.
+They are shown in the Regimental "Married roll" from the 22nd of November 1858.

-Discharged at Toronto on the 7th of March 1869, at "Own request, after 24 years service."
+Discharged at Toronto on the 7th of March 1869, at "Own request, after 24 years' service."

 Served 24 years 38 days.
 In Turkey and the Crimea, 1 year 1 month.
 Canada, 3 years 4 months.